RTIInternational/hydro-evaluation/docs/overview.md

 ## Vision
 A core evaluation system that can be customized and utilized to meet the needs of a wide range of users.

 * For a CIROH researcher wanting to compare one or more models to each other or some baseline model run, the HES could be stood-up and run in some relatively "default" mode that would, given all the correct inputs and configurations, generate a standard output report that could be used to answer the question, "is the model formulation B better than model formulation A", for example.
-As long as the system was running the user wopuld also be able to explore the datasets that went into the evaluation and "slice and dice" them to better understand them.
+As long as the system was running the user would also be able to explore the datasets that went into the evaluation and "slice and dice" them to better understand them.

 * For ISED, the system could be stood-up and configured to automatically ingest and process some amount of data to be ready to use when an event happens and an after-action evaluation is needed.